-|Trim Size / Pages||9.3 x 6.4 in / 336|
+|Trim Size / Pages||6 x 9 in / 336|

 A moving and uplifting history set to music that reveals the rich life of one of the first internationally renowned female violinists

 As the world around them descends in to chaos, between revolution and war, we follow Lea and her family from Russia to Europe and eventually, America.
 We cross paths with Pablo Casals, Isadora Duncan, Emile Zola and even Leo Tolstoy.
 The little girl from Odessa will eventually end up as one of the founding faculty of the prestigious Curtis Institute of Music, but along the way she will lose her true love, her father, and watch a son die young.
 The Iron Curtain would rise, but through it all, she plays on.

 Thomas Wolf has had a distinguished career as musician, educator, consultant, author, and administrator.
 A member of the distinguished Luboshutz-Goldovsky Russian family of musicians, he has soloed with the Philadelphia Orchestra and is an accomplished flutist.
 He and his brother Andrew founded the Bay Chamber Concerts in Maine and he has served as the Executive Director of the New England Foundation for the Arts.
 He is currently a principal with the consulting firm WolfBrown, and his clients including Carnegie Hall, The Kennedy Center, the Boston Symphony, and the British Museum.
 A graduate of Harvard University, he lives in Boston.

 "As vibrant, elegant and absolutely compelling as its extraordinary chief protagonist.
 This stunning book combines a family saga rich with struggle, passion, several kinds of love, and a story of performance art on the highest level.
 A tale that will entrance and inspire.”

 “An intriguing look into a musical family whose lives were scarcely less dramatic than the times in which they lived.
 From this narrative emerges a woman whose remarkable musical gift was shaped as much by discipline and persistence as by talent, and whose journey from Ukraine to Russia to the United States proved an odyssey indeed.
 An affectionate yet clear-eyed portrait.”
 Library Journal